Many thanks to graduate student Nina Sinatra for her help and guidance during this process.

 For more information on Harvard's D&B group visit website: Harvard School of Engineering and Applied Science | Disease Biophysics Group

-Nano .
-Stasis Cosmic Garden & the Little Black Dress is a traveling museum exhibit with an art form that explores the exquisite side of a radical new technology – one that is changing lives.
-Sparked by Harvard’s Tarr Family Professor of Bioengineering and Applied Physics, Kevin Kit Parker and his invention of a cotton candy inspired rotary jet spinning technology; Kit’s groundbreaking work has created a textile that is evolving for a spectrum of futuristic uses – from wound healing, tissue and organ growth to "smart" sports related products.
-The Little Black Dress is not far behind.
+Carla’s work was sparked by Harvard’s Tarr Family Professor of Bioengineering and Applied Physics, Kit Parker and his invention of a rotary jet spinning technology.
+Professor Parker’s groundbreaking work has created a textile that is evolving for a spectrum of futuristic uses – from wound healing, tissue and organ growth to “smart” sports related products and high couture.
+Now, it is being made into art.

 Ciuffo: "I’m the first layperson to actually work in Kit's lab, experimenting with the fiber.
 It's been a meditative, frustrating, visually compelling and mostly thrilling experience.
 Imagine trying to “catch” these tiny graceful tendrils that disappear into the air, and spin them, like Rapunzel, into a usable solid piece of canvas.
 It takes experimentation with the solution itself, a combination of solvent and nylon beads, and then a focused, patient process of catching the elusive fibers from a rotary device (the cotton candy machine) using a hand held makeshift drill."

-Ciuffo: "Nearly one year later and after several trips to Harvard, working closely with graduate student Nina Sinatra, I’ve developed tiny nanofiber “canvases.”
-The “nano canvases” will be imprinted with my artwork and showcase the fiber imagery behind large magnifying lenses.
+Ciuffo: "Nearly two year later and after several trips to Harvard, working closely with graduate student Nina Sinatra, I’ve developed tiny nanofiber “canvases.”
+The “nano canvases” will showcase the fiber imagery behind large magnifying lenses.
 Large format acrylic artwork composites using images of fiber from SEM photos taken with Harvard’s electron microscope will showcase the fiber's unique universe.
-My portraiture of models wearing sharp angled garments will demonstrate Kit's concept surrounding the "Little Black Dress."

 About Kevin 'Kit' Parker